Darshak0712/Personal-Desktop-Voice-Assistant/README.md

  Future Developement Planning :
  ---

 -  I will be working on this project to add some extra new features.
-Also i have some ideas regarding some code modifications and new features to integrate with this like whatsapp automation , sleep mode modifications(auto sleep while continuously command failure), and many more surprises are coming soon.
+Also i have some ideas regarding some code modifications and new features to integrate with this like whatsapp automation , passwords detection modificaions & encoding , sleep mode modifications(auto sleep while continuously command failure), and many more surprises are coming soon.

 -  Most welcome for ideas and suggestions from your side because the more we will be together, more better results we can get together. **sharing is caring**😊